 Today would have been my grandpa’s 89th birthday.
-It has hit me really hard this year because on December 6, it will be 10 years since his death.
+It has hit me hard this year because, on December 6, it will be 10 years since his death.
 Here are some lessons I learned from him:

-1. Sometimes you need to drive off the beaten path.
+1. Sometimes, you need to drive off the beaten path.
 He would drive through the neighborhoods instead of the main streets.
 I drive that way too.
-I know so many different ways to get to work that I could confuse someone.
+I know so many ways to get to work that I could confuse someone.

-2. Sometimes it’s better to listen then talk.
-I knew I was in real trouble when my grandpa started lecturing me about my behavior.
-When he spoke, you listened because whatever he was going to say was important.
+2. Sometimes, it’s better to listen than talk.
+I knew I was in trouble when my grandpa started lecturing me about my behavior.
+When he spoke, you listened because whatever he said was important.

 4. Nature is beautiful.
 He and grandma would sit and watch the hummingbirds outside their family room.

 5. Family is important.
-When my mom, sister, and I moved in with him and grandma, he was ready to retire.
+He was ready to retire when my mom, sister, and I moved in with him and grandma.
 He continued working for about 7 years so he could support us.
-He made the bunk bed my sister and I shared for 2 years.
+He made the bunk bed my sister, and I shared for 2 years.

 8. Coffee is yummy!
 I didn’t start drinking coffee until after he was gone.
 Now I love it.
-Now I wish I could sit down with him and drink a cup of coffee with him.
+Now I wish I could sit with him and drink a cup of coffee.

 9. Education is important.
 He wanted me to graduate from college.
 I was the first one in my family to earn a bachelor’s degree.

 10. Trust in God!
 He was a tail gunner during World War II and saw unimaginable destruction.
-His faith needed to be there in order to survive.
+His faith needed to be there to survive.

 Thank you, Grandpa, for teaching all these lessons!